 Is masturbation a sin for Christians?

-Masturbation can be the "off limits" topic in the church, especially among men.
-The question of whether masturbation (or self-gratification, as it is sometimes called) is a sin is a legitimate and important question, yet because it is a taboo topic, many in the church have never heard a frank and godly answer from scripture.
-As a result, many men and women live in quiet desperation, struggling with temptation while desiring counsel.
+Despite our sexually-liberal society, masturbation remains for many an "off-limits" topic, especially among Christians.
+Masturbation (or self-gratification, as it is sometimes called) is traditionally considered a sin, but because it's a taboo topic, many in the church have never received frank and godly instruction from scripture on the subject.
+As a result, men and women live in quiet desperation, struggling with temptation and guilt without knowing for certain what God expects and without the opportunity for godly counsel.

-Many Christians are taught from a young age that masturbation is wrong and sinful, especially since the act is typically associated with lustful thoughts or pornographic images.
-When we turn to our Bibles for counsel on this topic, however, we're likely to be surprised.
-Scripture is utterly silent on the specific topic of masturbation.
+Most of us were taught from a young age that masturbation is wrong and sinful, especially since the act is typically associated with lustful thoughts or pornographic images.
+When we turn to our Bibles for counsel on this topic, however, we're likely to be surprised to learn that Scripture is utterly silent on the topic of masturbation.

-This forces us to ask if the Lord considered masturbation a sin in all cases, why doesn't His word clearly speak against it, especially since the behavior is so common in the human experience?
-In fact, virtually every human sexual practice is mentioned somewhere in scripture (even bestiality!), yet absolutely nothing is said about masturbation.
-(A supposed case of masturbation often cited in the story of Tamar and Onan in Genesis 38:9 is an example of coitus interruptus, not masturbation.)
+If masturbation is a sin in all circumstances, why doesn't God's word clearly say so, especially since the behavior is so common in the human experience?
+In fact, virtually every other possible sexual practice is mentioned somewhere in scripture (even bestiality!), yet absolutely nothing is said about masturbation.
+(An often-cited example of masturbation from the story of Tamar and Onan in Genesis 38:9 is actually an example of coitus interruptus, not masturbation.)

-Consequently, the absence of any specific biblical mention of masturbation in the Bible (much less an injunction against the practice) forces us to consider the possibility that God's children enjoy a certain degree of personal liberty in this area, though not without significant restraints and cautions.
-As we contemplate the possibility that a Christian possess a degree of liberty to practice masturbation, we first must distinguish between the sexual act itself and the thoughts and motivations that lie behind the act.
+Consequently, the absence of a specific prohibition against masturbation in the Bible forces us to consider the possibility that believers possess a degree of personal liberty in this area, though not without significant restraints and cautions.
+To understand what (if any) liberty we may have to engage in masturbation, we must first distinguish between the sexual act itself and the thoughts and motivations that lie behind the act.

 Any physical act can be good or evil, depending on our heart's intent.
 In the case of masturbation, the sexual act itself is a natural function of the human body, neither inherently good or evil.
 Theoretically, masturbation can be used in a healthy, loving way as part of marriage or in an immoral, sinful way to satisfy fleshly lust.

-Numerous examples of masturbation as a healthy and acceptable practice within a marriage exist, including as a substitute for intimacy when separated from a spouse, as an act intended to stimulate greater sexual attraction within the marriage, or as a release to calm a husband's or wife's sexual urge when the spouse is physically incapable of intimacy.
-In all cases, the act must be done with the full knowledge and consent of the spouse, so that every sexual act within the marriage is shared knowledge.
+Under these terms, the sexual act of masturbation could be acceptable within the context of marriage provided the spouse has agreed to allow the practice and presuming it furthers the love of the marriage for both parties.
+Examples of masturbation as a healthy and acceptable practice within a marriage include as a substitute for intimacy when separated from a spouse, as an act of foreplay before sexual intercourse with a spouse, or to satisfy a sexual urge while a spouse is physically incapable of intimacy, among other possible examples.
+In all cases, the act should be done with the full knowledge and consent of the spouse, so that every sexual act within the marriage is shared.

-Still, a Christian must appreciate the dangers of this practice, especially if it becomes routine.
+Despite these potentially legitimate uses of self-gratification, a Christian must appreciate the dangers of this practice in general, especially if it becomes a regular routine.
 Jesus declared that impure sexual thoughts are equal to improper behavior (Matt 5:28) and that sin lives in our hearts long before it manifests itself outwardly in our actions.
 Therefore, by the time we entertain a desire to do the wrong thing, we have already sinned in our hearts, and therefore we must give careful consideration to whether indulging in masturbation, even in the context of marriage, will invite unwelcome, sinful thoughts or lead to other sinful behaviors.

-In some cases, over-reliance on self-gratification leads to the need for greater levels of stimulation to achieve sexual satisfaction, leading to sexual disfunction in the marriage and other, self-destructive behaviors or sexual temptations.
-All of these outcomes are the consequences of sinful, selfish choices, illustrating the truth that although masturbation can be acceptable in some situations, it also has the potential to produce unintended and outcomes.
+In some cases, over-reliance on self-gratification leads to the need for greater levels of stimulation to achieve sexual satisfaction, leading to sexual dysfunction in the marriage and other, self-destructive behaviors or sexual temptations.
+All of these outcomes are the consequences of sinful, selfish choices, illustrating the although masturbation can be acceptable in some situations, it also has the potential to produce unintended and serious negative outcomes.